- Dr Erin Peterson

 - 2014-2016: National Stream Internet to Facilitate Accurate, High-Resolution Status and Trend Assessments for Water Quality Parameters and Aquatic Biotas.
 Collaborators: US Forest Service, US NOAA, US Geological Survey.
 Funding Body: US National Landscape Conservation Cooperative.
 Chief Investigator.

 - 2011-2016: A Regional Stream Temperature Model for Mapping Thermal Habitats and Understanding Vulnerability of Aquatic Species to Climate Change across the Great Northern LCC.
 Collaborators: US Forest Service, US NOAA, US Geological Survey, Trout Unlimited.
 Funding Body: US Great Northern Landscape Conservation Cooperative.
 Chief Investigator.

-For a list of current publications and projects, please see Erin’s personal webpage.
+For a list of current publications, please see Erin’s Google Scholar page.

 Spatial Statistical Modelling on Stream Networks using GIS and R Statistical Software.
 I regularly teach short courses on spatial statistical modelling on stream networks with colleagues from NOAA and the US Forest Service.
 Please contact me if you would like information about the next available course or would like to host a short course at your institution.

 - October, 2017: Washington State University, Pullman, USA

 - March-April, 2017: US Forest Service Rocky Mountain Research Station, Boise, USA

 - June, 2016: International Statistical Ecology Conference, Seattle, USA

 - April, 2016: US Forest Service Rocky Mountain Research Station, Boise, USA